wavebeem/wavebeem.com/src/blog/2025/js-for-of-loop/index.md

 against wanting to use `for...of` due to confusion.
 Anecdotally, some people can't remember which is which.

-## React made everyone allergic to side effects
+## React Made Everyone Allergic to Side Effects

 Because [React](https://react.dev/) has taken over the world and React insists on using various techniques from functional programming, we have a growing